Haunani-Kay Trask: Political beliefs

-During her time in Chicago while studying for her undergraduate degree, Trask learned about and became an active supporter of the Black Panther Party.
+While earning her undergraduate degree in Chicago, Trask learned about and became an active supporter of the Black Panther Party.
 While studying at the University of Wisconsin–Madison, Trask also participated in student protests against the Vietnam War.
-Because of these experiences, Trask wrote that, as a graduate student at the University of Wisconsin–Madison, she began to develop theories about how capitalism and racism sustained each other.
-During her time studying politics in her graduate program at the University of Wisconsin-Madison, Trask began to engage in feminist studies, and considered herself to be a feminist.
+Trask later wrote about how these experiences as a graduate student helped develop her theories about how capitalism and racism sustained each other.